Nimo

 Important points to keep in mind

-Hormones are chemicals secreted into the blood by glands and act at specific target organs.
+Hormones are chemicals secreted by glands into the blood that act on specific organs.

-Thyroxine controls basal metabolic rate; TSH from the pituitary regulates thyroxine via negative feedback.
+Thyroxine regulates basal metabolic rate, while TSH from the pituitary controls thyroxine through negative feedback.

-Adrenaline causes immediate increases in heart rate and blood glucose for 'fight or flight'.
+Adrenaline increases heart rate and blood glucose levels for 'fight or flight' responses.

-Insulin lowers blood glucose by converting glucose to glycogen; glucagon raises it by reversing that process.
+Insulin lowers blood glucose by converting glucose to glycogen, while glucagon raises it by reversing this process.

-Negative feedback returns levels to a normal set point and involves detection, gland response, target action and feedback.
+Negative feedback maintains normal levels through detection, gland response, target action, and feedback.

-Locate glands on a diagram: pituitary (brain), thyroid (neck), adrenal (above kidneys), pancreas (abdomen), ovaries/testes (pelvis/scrotum).
+Locate glands: pituitary (brain), thyroid (neck), adrenal (above kidneys), pancreas (abdomen), ovaries/testes (pelvis/scrotum).

-Hormonal effects are systemic and longer lasting than nerve impulses; include this when comparing control systems.
+Hormonal effects are systemic and longer-lasting compared to nerve impulses; this distinction aids in comparing control systems.

 Built with v0